quanghuy0497/quanghuy0497.github.io/page/about.md

 ## News

 - **Feb, 2024**: Our preprint paper about Zero-shot Object-level OOD Detection is published on [arXiv](http://arxiv.org/abs/2402.03292).
-I have a great opportunity working with Jin Peng Zhou, Zhenzhen Liu, and Prof. Kilian Weinberger (Cornell University) through this joint collaboration.
+I have a great opportunity working with Jin Peng Zhou, Zhenzhen Liu, and Prof. [Kilian Q. Weinberger](https://www.cs.cornell.edu/~kilian/) (Cornell University) through this joint collaboration.

 - **Dec, 2023**: Our preprint paper about Expensive Multi-objective Optimization is published on [arXiv](https://arxiv.org/abs/2311.15297).